Relesi/auth/README.md

 # OAuth2

+To access YouTrack resources with the REST API using OAuth 2.0, you need to log in, authorize, and obtain an access token for YouTrack.
+Authorization is provided by the Hub service.

+We only recommend that you use OAuth 2.0 when your application requires client-side authentication.
+Otherwise, you're better off using token-based authorization.
+For more information, see Permanent Token Authorization.

+			Do not attempt to register external services in the built-in Hub service!
+This can cause the service to crash or malfunction.
+It can also result in a corrupted database or data loss.

 This repo provides both the design and implementation for a complete OAuth2 provider.
 This provider implements the "Authorization Code" flow as described by [RFC 6749 section 1.3.1](https://tools.ietf.org/html/rfc6749#section-1.3.1).